redhat-community-ai-tools/ai-approver/README.md

 2.  **Controller (`src/main.py`)**: The Controller, powered by the `kopf` framework, receives the `ApprovalTask` event and initiates the analysis by invoking the **AI Agent**.
 3.  **AI Agent (`src/agents.py`)**: The core decision-making component.
 It uses a **Prompt Engine** to construct a detailed, context-rich prompt for the Language Model (LLM), dynamically built from templates and rules in `src/config.py`.
 4.  **Tool Abstraction Layer**: The agent connects to a **Tool Abstraction Layer** that interfaces with multiple **Machine Control Programs (MCPs)**.
 This allows it to gather real-time data from various sources:
-    *   **Kubernetes MCP**: Provides tools to query live data from the Kubernetes API (e.g., check pod status, resource usage).
+    *   **GitHub MCP**: Provides tools to inspect source code, check pull requests, analyze commit history, and detect security vulnerabilities.
-    *   **GitHub MCP (Future)**: Will provide tools to inspect source code, check pull requests, and analyze commit history.
+    *   **Kubernetes MCP (Legacy)**: Previously used for querying live data from the Kubernetes API (e.g., check pod status, resource usage).
     *   **Prometheus MCP (Future)**: Will provide tools to query metrics, check for active alerts, and assess system load.
 5.  **Analysis and Decision**: The agent uses the selected tools to gather live data, analyzes it, and generates an `approve` or `reject` decision.
 6.  **Patching the Resource**: The Controller receives the decision and patches the original `ApprovalTask` CR, updating it with the AI's input.